rnwaehi/GUI-Number-Guessing-Game/README.md

 the player by showing victory message.
 However, if they ran out of attempts then a Game over message is shown with the random number that was hidden from the user.
+6. Restart Feature: There is also a restart button located at the bottom of the game screen.
+The user can choose to restart the game when its not finished or after it is over.

 ## Software Used
 - The game was coded using Python's IDE (3.13.7):